RarelyCharlie/rarelycharlie.github.io/_guide/harm.md

 If you are aware that you might be upset by some of the subject matter here, proceed with caution.
 You can skip any of these sections without completing a quiz.

 This limited selection of scenarios is intended to illustrate some of the very wide range of circumstances in which chats can involve harm.
-Although their titles are medical diagnoses, this does not imply that listeners can diagnose.
+Although many of their titles are also medical diagnoses, this does not imply that listeners can diagnose.

 # Depression